Bulk Address Validation: Command-Line Interface

 address (entire address in a single field)

-Optionally, you can include fields that contain non-address data (like ID number or business name).
+For either US or international addresses, you can include fields that contain non-address data (like ID number or business name).
 All your input data will be returned untouched as part of the output.
 (If you do include non-address data, be sure to give those data fields non-address names.)